Jacked-PHP/live-belt/Readme.md

 }
 ```

-In the frontend, you can listen by listening to events thrown in the window scope: `onConveyorMessage`.
+In the front end, you can listen to events thrown in the window scope: `onConveyorMessage`.
 Here is an example:

 ```javascript
 window.addEventListener('onConveyorMessageBroadcast', (event) => {